damongolding/immich-kiosk/README.md

 -----

-# Tags
+## Tags

 ### Getting an tag value from Immich
-1. Open Immich's web interface and click on "Tags" in the left hand navigation.
+1. Open Immich's web interface and click on "Tags" in the left-hand navigation.
 2. Click on the tag you want the value of.
 3. The url will now look something like this `http://192.168.86.123:2283/tags?path=cake`.
 4. The tag value is everything after `path=`, so in this example it would be `cake`.